tannerdsilva/SwiftSlash/README.md

 - `SwiftSlash` deeply implements Swift's async/await concurrency paradigm at a fundamental level (**not** at the surface level).
 This allows for optimal resource sharing with other concurrent tasks that may be happening in your application.

 - `SwiftSlash` automatically [reaps processes](https://www.geeksforgeeks.org/zombie-and-orphan-processes-in-c/) as soon as it is possible to do so, making it impossible for zombie/orphan processes to linger on your system.
 This means that your application does not necessarily need to wait for exit codes of the processes it launches.

+- `SwiftSlash` is aware of the limited resources your process has been allocated by the system (primarily, file descriptors).
+It will not launch a command that your application does not have the resources to support.
+In such a case (under heavy concurrent use of SwiftSlash), processes requiring more resources than are available will be queued and launched when resources are freed.

 Lastly, SwiftSlash is extremely straightforward to use, since it implements a rigorously simple public API.
 All of SwiftSlash's functionality can be utilized with a single structure (`Command`) and a single actor (`ProcessInterface`).
 For added convenience, a third structure exists in the public API to fully encapsulate the result of an exited command: `CommandResult`.